Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Introduction

 Alternatively, the source separation problem on spectrograms can be formulated in probabilistic terms, which is done in the method of probabilistic latent component analysis (PLCA) \cite{Smaragdis06,Smaragdis07}.
 Here, the entire spectrogram is regarded as a probability distribution, which is then decomposed via expectation maximization (EM) into marginal distributions that depend on latent variables.
 In its original form, both the model and the numerics are identical to NMF, but it can be argued that the probabilistic notation is more powerful and especially beneficial when incorporating priors.

 The latent variables can be chosen so that separation via PLCA is also pitch-invariant \cite{Smaragdis08,Fuentes11}, and it is also possible to model the harmonics explicitly \cite{Fuentes12a,Fuentes12b,Fuentes13}.
-Those algorithms operate in the discrete domain, so they effectively perform non-negative tensor factorization.
+Those algorithms operate in the discrete domain, so they effectively perform non-negative tensor factorization. {In this formulation, the approach was pioneered by \cite{Vincent09} for application in multiple pitch estimation (MPE).}

 Duan et al.\ \cite{Duan08} also follow a probabilistic approach, but with a more explicit model of the spectral structure of the harmonics of the instruments.
 They first use a peak detection algorithm in order to find the potential frequencies for the harmonics.
 Using a greedy maximum-likelihood model, the fundamental frequencies are estimated, and the harmonic patterns are clustered in order to assign them to certain instruments.
 This approach is interesting because it allows the representation of tones without a predetermined tuning.